mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_01_PIM.md

      ![Screenshot](../Media/Module-1/3f5a8e6a-05a7-4cc0-96ea-d1a10d23c38f.png)

-3. Unless you created the review, you appear as the only user in the review.
+3. Since you created the review, you appear as the only user in the review.
 Select the check mark next to your name.

      ![Screenshot](../Media/Module-1/081d9886-8482-4d62-827c-68eb380c00a0.png)